 - The Multifunctional Resource Center (MRC), funded by federal Title VII monies from 1975 until 1993, was responsible for providing professional development to school personnel in bilingual education instruction and program development in southern California.
 This MRC was led by Rafael Fernandez 1975-1989 and in the 1990’s by Drs.
 Ruben Espinosa and Rocio Moss.
 The MRC developed a professional development process for program organizational change and to support improvement of student learning through enhancing biliteracy teacher competency in planning and delivering bilingual instruction, strengthening administrator skills, and familiarizing all personnel with research-based practices that increased effective learning for students and specifically emergent bilingual students

-By 1982 the Policy studies Department began to operationalized its curriculum framework for its bilingual teacher credentials, MA program, and doctoral courses oriented and expanded the CHCALT model to seven components:
+By 1982, the Policy Studies Department began to operationalized its curriculum framework for its bilingual teacher credentials, MA program, and doctoral courses.
+It oriented and expanded the CHCALT model to seven components:

 - Philosophical orientation: Pedagogy & Ideology of Education through critical pedagogy

 - Sociocultural: Home/ Teacher/ School Connections & Community Influences